ctglab/ENEO/docs/setup.md

 ## Resources

 This section contains the paths to the resources used by the pipeline.
-Most of the resources are downloaded automatically using the script provided in the folder `setup` named `download_res.py`.
+Most of the resources could be downloaded automatically using the script provided in the folder `setup` named `download_res.py`.
 The path for the downloaded files will be updated automatically (refer to the [Setup resources](https://ctglab.github.io/ENEO/resources) section).
-You'll had to manually download the file under cosmic parameter from the [cosmic website](https://cancer.sanger.ac.uk/cosmic/download/cosmic) and provide the path to the file in the configuration file.

 !!! note
     All the paths must be **absolute**.
 Note that it's generally preferred to keep all the resources in the same folder, but this is not mandatory.
 The reason is due to the fact that these files must be accessible by the Singularity container, and the paths must be provided as mounting points in the `SINGULARITY_ARGS` parameter when executing the pipeline.
 If all the files are in the same folder, you can provide the path to the folder, and the pipeline will be able to access all the files.